top of page

 Big, Bold, Unmistakable: Tonya June Rafael.
 Navajo "Queen of Clusters".

 Tonya June Rafael is a celebrated Navajo (Diné) silversmith whose bold, intricate jewelry reflects both deep cultural roots and a striking contemporary voice.
-She is originally from the Blackwater/Prewitt area near Gallup, New Mexico, where she continues to live and work, drawing inspiration from the landscapes and traditions of the Southwest.
+She is originally from the Blackwater/Prewitt area near Gallup, New Mexico, where she continues to live and work.
+Drawing inspiration from the landscapes and traditions of the Southwest, her pieces tell a story that resonates with many.

 Early Life & Learning the Craft

 Rafael’s journey into silversmithing began at a young age, shaped by family tradition.
 Raised by her maternal grandparents—both skilled silversmiths—she was immersed in the craft from childhood.
-By around eight years old, curiosity led her to begin experimenting at the workbench, learning foundational techniques like soldering while observing and assisting her grandparents.
+By around eight years old, curiosity led her to begin experimenting at the workbench.
+She learned foundational techniques like soldering while observing and assisting her grandparents.

 Signature Style & Artistic Voice

 Tonya June Rafael is widely known for her unmistakable style—often referred to as bold, vibrant, and highly detailed.
-She has earned the nickname “Queen of Clusters” for her masterful use of clustered stonework, where multiple stones are carefully arranged into dramatic, eye-catching compositions.
+She has earned the nickname “Queen of Clusters” for her masterful use of clustered stonework.
+Multiple stones are carefully arranged into dramatic, eye-catching compositions.

 Her work frequently features: